Anshika0611/Disease-Prediction-Model/README.md

 ## Datasets Used:
 <br>
-Heart Disease Dataset: The dataset contains patient features like age, sex, blood pressure, cholesterol levels, and more, and predicts the risk of heart disease.
+Heart Disease Dataset: The dataset contains patient features like age, sex, blood pressure, cholesterol levels, and more, and predicts the risk of heart disease.<br>
-Parkinson's Disease Dataset: The dataset contains features related to speech patterns, motor abilities, and other medical data to predict the presence of Parkinson's Disease.
+Parkinson's Disease Dataset: The dataset contains features related to speech patterns, motor abilities, and other medical data to predict the presence of Parkinson's Disease.<br>
-Diabetes Dataset: This dataset contains patient features like age, BMI, glucose levels, insulin levels, and more to predict the likelihood of diabetes.
+Diabetes Dataset: This dataset contains patient features like age, BMI, glucose levels, insulin levels, and more to predict the likelihood of diabetes.<br>

 ## Technologies
 <br>
-Python: The primary programming language for the project.
+Python: The primary programming language for the project.<br>
-Pandas: Used for data manipulation and analysis.
+Pandas: Used for data manipulation and analysis.<br>
-NumPy: For numerical operations.
+NumPy: For numerical operations.<br>
-Scikit-Learn: A machine learning library for building and training models.
+Scikit-Learn: A machine learning library for building and training models.<br>
-Matplotlib & Seaborn: For data visualization.
+Matplotlib & Seaborn: For data visualization.<br>

 ## Contributing
 <br>